Vetalb8/react-leanjs-bolierplate/README.md

 -moz-box-shadow: 10px 10px 5px 0px rgba(0,0,0,0.75);
 box-shadow: 10px 10px 5px 0px rgba(0,0,0,0.75);
 ```
 * [InterpolateHtmlPlugin] with [HtmlWebpackPlugin] Generates an `index.html` file with the <script> injected.
-No needed to serve with express server.
+No need to serve with an express server.
 * [ManifestPlugin] Generates a manifest.json for the site.

 ### Performance
-Added different tunne ups from React-create-app, Medium, Stack Overflow and more:
+Added different tune ups from React-create-app, Medium, Stack Overflow and more:
 * Faster Development Build with "cheap-module-source-map" and cache of the previous build.
-Only will build the difference.
+It will only build the difference.
 * Minified (JS, CSS, HTML), Gziped (JS, CSS), removed comments, deleted dead code, deleted unused, AggressiveMergingPlugin.
 * [DllPlugin] & [DllReferencePlugin]: Helps to split in at least 2 files for lazy load or http2 load.
-The sum of the size of these 2 files is slightly bigger that the single one generated.
+The sum of the size of these 2 files is slightly bigger than the single one generated.
 * [ExtractTextPlugin] Concentrate all CSS files into one external file.
-Is usefull to develop the css by components but is performance to load only one file.
+It's useful to develop the css by components but is more performant to load only one file.
 * [StatsPlugin] Generates a file "profile.json" that we can upload to check our tree dependecies.
 We can upload [here](http://webpack.github.io/analyse/)

 ## Testing
 ### Jest, Enzyme & Enzyme-to-Json
-Every file in "src" folder with the extension ".test.(js|jsx)" will be taken in the runner.
+Every file in "src" folder with the extension ".test.(js|jsx)" will be taken in by the runner.
 To run the test:
 ```sh
 yarn run test